Orazure/SpringBootMVC/readme.md

 # Project Java with Spring Boot

 ## Description
-This project is A MVC application with Spring Boot with call API.
+This project is a MVC application with Spring Boot with call API.

 ## Getting Started